Adam van Koeverden: Athletic career

 Van Koeverden beat his own world record in the K-1 500 m at the 2008 Beijing Olympics with a time of 1:35.554.
 He finished eighth place in the 1000m race, and finished with a silver medal in the K-1 500 m race.
 Originally, he had been listed as bronze medalist, until the scoreboard was corrected to indicate he had finished second.
-Van Koeverden had led most of the way from the start, but was overtaken by the Australian winner Ken Wallace at the finish line, with British bronze medallist Tim Brabants ending in a photo finish with him.
+Van Koeverden had led most of the way from the start but was overtaken by the Australian winner Ken Wallace at the finish line, with British bronze medallist Tim Brabants ending in a photo finish with him.

 In the leadup to the 2008 Beijing Olympics, Van Koeverden was named flag bearer for the Canadian Olympic team at the opening ceremony, making him one of the few athletes to carry Canada's flag twice at the Olympics.
 To celebrate the success of the hometown hero, on October 17, 2008, Oakville Mayor Rob Burton and local councillors hosted a meet and greet session.
-A ceremonial street name unveiling to honor Van Koeverden preceded the event.
+A ceremonial street name unveiling to honour Van Koeverden preceded the event.
 Adam van Koeverden Street, which is currently known as Water Street, is located near his Oakville harbour home club, the Burloak Canoe Club.

 At the 2009 world championships in Dartmouth, he won a bronze medal in the K-1 1000 m event.
 The following year, he won another bronze, only this time it was in the K-1 500 m event.
 Continuing to build on these achievements at the world's, Van Koeverden went to the 2011 world championships competing in the K-1 1000 m, where he finally won gold.

 At the 2012 London Olympics he won the silver medal in the same event, while Norwegian Eirik Verås Larsen won gold.
 At the 2016 Rio Olympics he finished first in the B final, placing ninth overall.

-Politics
+In 2022, Van Koeverden was awarded the Order of Sport, marking his induction into Canada's Sports Hall of Fame.